Mercedes-Benz Tire Pressure Monitor Inoperative – TPMS

 Bad Battery

 A sensor within each tire measures pressure and transmits that data to a corresponding control module.
 These sensors use a lithium-ion battery as a source of electrical power, which goes flat over time.
 In most cases, original batteries can last up to 10 years.
 Another possibility is mechanical damage, which can happen during tire fitment.
-The easiest way of solving this issue is using a wireless reader, which verifies if the sensor emits a signal.
+The easiest way to solve this issue is to use a wireless reader and verify if the sensor emits a signal.

 Blown fuse / Bad Module

-The tire pressure sensor control module is likely faulty, with everything else ruled out.
-This happens primarily because of moisture, which causes corrosion and produces electrical shorts.
+The tire pressure sensor control module is likely faulty, and everything else has been ruled out.
+This happens primarily because of moisture, which causes corrosion and electrical shorts.

 How do you reset TPMS in a Mercedes-Benz?